akb825/VertexFormatConvert/tool/README.md

 - Names for enums (e.g. layout, type) are case-insensitive.
 However, names provided by 'name' elements are case sensitive when matching with each-other.
 - File paths may either be absolute or relative to the input json file.
 When with stdin, the current working directory is used for relative paths.
 - Data files are binary files that contain the raw data as described by the vertex format for index type.
 The size is expected to match exactly the vertex or index type multiplied by the number of elements.
+- If the vertexData or indexData string starts with 'base64:', the rest of the string is the base64-encoded data rather than a path to a file.

 ## Supported vertex layouts